 Arrival Day: Arrival in Port McNeill or Telegraph Cove is usually late in the day because of the travel distance or the plane connections to Comox Valley Airport.
 Pre-trip meeting is in front of the General Store at Telegraph Cove Resorts in Telegraph Cove @ 7:30 pm the evening before your departure date.
 The meeting is scheduled to introduce you to your guides, check your gear, fit PFD, fit a paddle and answer any questions you might have about the trip.
 We will familiarize you with a double sea kayak and review our route on the marine chart of the area.

-Mid afternoon sea kayak to sheltered waters explore by sea kayak an amazing cluster of rugged islands, view wildlife and a variety of marine mammals during the morning.
+Meet at 8:30 am in front of the General Store at Telegraph Cove Resorts in Telegraph Cove.
+Load the shuttle boat and set out to our camp.
+Morning transport (we stop for whales) to our first camp on Blackfish Sound.
+Mid morning kayak through sheltered waters explore by sea kayak an amazing cluster of rugged islands, view wildlife and a variety of marine mammals during the morning.
 Might even get a wonderful sun rise.
 Venture on into open waters to view the local Humpback Whale feeding in the area just outside camp.
 Find a small beach to have lunch on while enjoying the dolphins and porposies of a large bay to the southeast of camp.
 On our return to camp we extend time to washup and enjoy happy hour.
 Dinner prep will take place as you enjoy happy hour.
 Or you might like to toss a fishing line from the rocky shoreline and catch a fish for apps.
 The day continues into 10 pm but we usually have a beachfire and finish the day laughing around the fire.

 A morning marine biology exploration during the low tide.
 With coffee in hand and breakfast being prep by your guides it is a great time to catch a look at what critters live along the sea shore.
 Once breakfast is ready, guides will be setting out the equipment so you can a good start for our second day on the water.
 Today, we spent the morning island hopping and quietly exploring sheltered passage abundant in marine life and wildlife.
 Great time for morning pictures of the trip.
 Catch lunch close to our destination of a local native site where we can get a glimpse into the past.
 Viewing and photo time in an area with wildlife rookeries and local habitats.
 Afternoon stroll in the unique coastal rainforest.
 View flora and fauna.
 Late after is a time put aside for a little fishing and beachcombing.
 Late day happy hour and early dinner to allow us time to catch a sunset paddle.
 Beachfire to end the day with two days of memories.